hsarfraz/DATA-1010-Introduction-to-Data-Analytics/week 1/notes.md

 Tidyverse is a collection of R packages that data scientists commonly use in everyday data analyses.
 It includes packages for data import ( readr ), data visualization ( ggplot2 ), data manipulation ( dplyr , tidyr ), functional programming ( purrr ), and model building ( tidymodels ) etc.

+# Variable Types

+categorical nominal: A categorical variable that groups data into distinct categories that have no intrinsic order or rank.

+categorical ordinal: A categorical variable that groups data into distinct categories that have no intrinsic order or rank.

+numerical discrete: A number of possible measurements between two presumed points which have some sort of jump in between them

+numerical continuous: unspecified number of possible measurements between two presumed points

 # What is the dataset about?

 The mpg dataset describes the technical spec of cars